Han Peng (footballer, born 1983)

-Han Peng (韩鹏 (韓鵬, Hán Péng); born 13 September 1983) is a Chinese former footballer.
+Han Peng (韩鹏 (韓鵬, Hán Péng); born 13 September 1983) is a Chinese football coach and former footballer.

 Club career

 A product of Shandong Luneng's youth academy, Han Peng made his debut for the club on 10 March 2002 against Sichuan Guancheng.
 This was followed by his first league goal on 23 March 2002 in a game against Chongqing Lifan.
 Gradually establishing himself within the Shandong team for several seasons, it wasn't until Han was partnered with Li Jinyu during the 2005 season that he started to show his prolific nature as a striker when he scored seven league goals.
 This was followed by another ten league goals that helped Shandong win the 2006 league title as well as the Chinese FA Cup.
 While the next season would see Han have his most productive season when he scored thirteen league goals, he was unable to help Shandong retain the league title.
 The 2008 season was to personally be a disappointing campaign for Han when he found himself injured throughout most of the season; however, he was still able to help Shandong win the league title.

 On 19 December 2015, Han moved to China League One side Beijing Renhe with a two-year contract on a free transfer.
 He extended his contract with the club on 31 December 2017 after Beijing Renhe promoted to the Chinese Super League.